 Having the larger fridge let me keep the ability to shop for a few weeks at a time and to continue menu planning so I could keep my grocery costs down.

 When we moved in, I knew that I wouldn’t have a lot of space for kitchen gear and gadgets so to keep things simple, I bought THIS set of nesting cooking pots.
-This allowed me to have four saucepans and a fry pan with lids and a removable handle that sat down inside of each other to save space.
+This allowed me to have the cookware that I might need to make just about anything that sat down inside of each other to save space.

 I also brought along my Instant Pot so that I would have the ability to cook quickly and to make slow cooker recipes without needing to have the extra appliance on hand.

-Finally, because I wanted to be able to continue to make recipes like my chocolate chip quick bread recipe, I brought along a large counter top convection/toaster oven that I had at the house.
+Finally, because I wanted to be able to continue to make recipes like my chocolate chip quick bread recipe, I brought along a large countertop convection and toaster oven that I had at the house.
 It was large enough to fit a 9×13 baking dish and worked fantastic for when I need to bake.

-The Instant Pot, toaster oven, baking dishes and cookware were all stored in the lower cabinets with my roll up dish strainer.
+The Instant Pot, toaster oven, baking dishes and cookware were all stored in the lower cabinets with my roll up dish drying rack.
 Having a dish strainer that rolled up makes dishes easy to do and saved space since it wasn’t taking up a huge spot under the counter.

 Dishes were stored in the upper cabinet with my cooking spices stored in the other cabinet.
 Silverware and my kitchen knives were stored in the one kitchen drawer that is actually a drawer.